abelson-lab/smMIP-tools/README.md

 Here, we provide code that will reformat the smMIP design file to serve as an input for ANNOVAR.
 Then another code will reformat ANNOVAR's output keeping the relevant fields only.

 ### Configuration
 a) Download the cadd13, gnomad_genome and refGene databases using ANNOVAR's annotate_variation.pl script (see ANNOVAR website for additional documentation).
 b) Download CosmicMutantExport.tsv and CosmicCodingMuts.vcf.gz directly from COSMIC to the same folder.
-*Both ANNOVAR and COSMIC require short registration
+*Both ANNOVAR and COSMIC require short registration.

 ### Running the code
-c) Use ANNOVAR prepare_annovar_user.pl (donwloaded seperately, ANNOVAR website for additional documentation) to prepare the COSMIC file for example: prepare_annovar_user.pl -dbtype cosmic CosmicMutantExport.tsv -vcf CosmicCodingMuts.vcf > hg19_cosmic96_coding.txt
+c) Use ANNOVAR prepare_annovar_user.pl (donwloaded seperately, ANNOVAR website for additional documentation) to prepare the COSMIC file for example: prepare_annovar_user.pl -dbtype cosmic CosmicMutantExport.tsv -vcf CosmicCodingMuts.vcf > hg19_cosmic96_coding.txt.
 d) Run smMIP_design_file_to_annovar_input.R as the following example:
-Rscript smMIP_design_file_to_annovar_input.R -p /.mounts/example_github/Example/supplemental_files/Target_MIPgen.txt -o /.mounts/example_github/Example/supplemental_files/
+Rscript smMIP_design_file_to_annovar_input.R -p /.mounts/example_github/Example/supplemental_files/Target_MIPgen.txt -o /.mounts/example_github/Example/supplemental_files/.
-e) Run ANNOVAR as the following example: table_annovar.pl input_for_annovar_Target_MIPgen.txt [FOLDER THAT YOU USED TO DOWNLOAD THE MENTIONED DATASETS] -buildver hg19 -out annovar_annotated_Target_MIPgen.txt  -protocol refGene,cosmic96_coding,gnomad_genome,cadd13 -operation g,f,f,f -nastring NA --remove --otherinfo
+e) Run ANNOVAR as the following example: table_annovar.pl input_for_annovar_Target_MIPgen.txt [FOLDER THAT YOU USED TO DOWNLOAD THE MENTIONED DATASETS] -buildver hg19 -out annovar_annotated_Target_MIPgen.txt  -protocol refGene,cosmic96_coding,gnomad_genome,cadd13 -operation g,f,f,f -nastring NA --remove --otherinfo.
 f) Run annovar_output_to_Annotate_SNVs.R as the following example:
 Rscript annovar_output_to_Annotate_SNVs.R -i /.mounts/example_github/Example/supplemental_files/annovar_annotated_Target_MIPgen.txt.hg19_multianno.txt

 *The output files from this example can be found in the supplemental_files folder of this repository:

 ## Calling Mutations
 ### Description